rajonali/CRUD-Inventory-Mgmt-Tool/README.md

 * Authentication and multiuser with permission control
 * Receivings

 The software is written in Javascript language, uses React Framework, MongoDB as data storage, and an Express back-end server for the REST API.
-It has a simple but intuitive user interface.

 Demo:
 -----